 WHO IS THIS BABY BOOMER WOMAN IN HER SECOND ACT?

 We aren’t the same person at and after retirement, that we were before we made that move.
 We just aren’t.
 Our view on life changes.
 Our world changes.
 Our inner being begins to tickle us with what if questions.

 What if… ___________ fill in the blank.

 Stepping out the door of retirement, into the world of freedom, is uplifting but also scary.

 Some of us saved and invested and can live comfortably on our retirement income, along with Social Security.

 Some of us need to continue bringing in a little bit of extra cash every month.

 Beyond the financial aspect of starting something new (or continuing with something already established), there is the desire.
 Yes, the DESIRE!
 To be recognized.
 To be a contributor in our neighborhood and our community.
 To embrace that passionate talent and creativity we held at bay for so long!
 Or, that we gave away to others, in our work, our ‘just a job’ life.

 Our baby boomer woman, in her second act, is full of life and color and laughter.
-She’s making jewelry, or cakes, or creating furniture or writing, or acting, or any number of amazing things she dabbled in but did not give her full attention to, back in those pre-retirement days.
+She’s making jewelry, or cakes, or creating furniture or writing, or acting, or teaching, or any number of amazing things she dabbled in but did not give her full attention to, back in those pre-retirement days.

 Our baby boomer woman, in her second act, will not allow society to dictate how she should look, talk, or act in public!